There is reputation, and then there are the facts.

 The most interesting difference in regions is in the 55+ age bracket where that increases to .5%.

-There is some fine print worth considering about the information on these charts.
+There is some fine print worth considering about the information on these charts and as with any other insurance program, you have to fully understand the policy details.
 Summarized briefly, beneficiaries are calculated using three-month moving averages, the last two months of data are still preliminary, age groups are rounded up or down using custom extractions of census subdivisions from Statistics Canada, and there are some caveats about addresses and the number of people living in British Columbia.
 These notes are listed in full on the first worksheet if you download the table.

 Born and raised in Surrey, Don Schuetze returned to the land of his youth after about a quarter of a century elsewhere.
 But do you ever really leave?
 Don works for a media company in Vancouver as a production hack, schlepping together print and online products.
 Reach him through his half-done site which is all about, wait for it… Surrey.